Golf Tutorials

 3. Hit the shot as you normally would.

-4. Look at the clubface.
+4. Examine the clubface.
 The marker line will have transferred onto it.

-• If the line on your clubface is perfectly vertical, your lie angle is correct.
+• If the line is perfectly vertical, your lie angle is correct.

 • If the line is angled toward the heel, your club is too upright.

-• If the line is angled toward the toe, your club is too flat (this is the most common issue for tall players).
+• If the line is angled toward the toe, your club is too flat (most common for tall players).

-Adjusting lie angle requires a specialized machine and should be done by a professional clubfitter.
-Most club recommendations for taller players pair a length increase with a lie angle adjustment (e.g., +1 inch length and 2 degrees upright).
+Adjusting the lie angle requires a specialized machine and should be done by a professional clubfitter.
+Most recommendations for taller players include a length increase combined with a lie angle adjustment (e.g., +1 inch in length and 2 degrees upright).

 What About Grip and Shaft Flex?

-While length and lie angle are the two most important specs to address, a true fitting goes deeper.
-Two other factors are particularly relevant for taller players.
+While length and lie angle are the most important specs, a comprehensive fitting considers additional factors relevant for taller players.

 Grip Size

 Taller players often have larger hands.
-Playing with a standard-sized grip when you have large hands can cause you to grip the club too tightly in your palms and get "handsy" in your swing, limiting wrist action and causing hooks.
-Moving up to a midsize or jumbo grip allows the club to rest more comfortably in your fingers, promoting a lighter grip pressure and a more fluid swing.
+Using a standard-sized grip size with large hands can lead to a tight grip in the palms, promoting excessive wrist action and hooks.
+Opting for a midsize or jumbo grip allows the club to rest comfortably in the fingers, encouraging a lighter grip pressure and fluid swing.

 Shaft Flex

-Taller players often have longer levers, which can help generate higher swing speeds.
-Your shaft flex (Regular, Stiff, X-Stiff, etc.) needs to match your swing speed.
-Playing with a shaft that's too flexible for your swing speed can lead to inconsistent strikes and a shot pattern that balloons high and goes left.
-A shaft that’s too stiff feels dead or boardy and can result in low, right misses.
-Using a launch monitor is the best way to dial in the correct flex for your speed.
+Taller players often generate higher swing speeds due to longer levers.
+Your shaft flex needs to match your swing speed.
+A shaft that's too flexible leads to inconsistent strikes and shots that balloon and drift left.
+Conversely, a shaft that's too stiff will feel lifeless and result in low, right misses.
+A launch monitor is the best way to determine the correct flex for your swing speed.

 Putting It All Together: The Value of a Professional Fitting

-The wrist-to-floor measurement and sizing charts are an excellent way to get you into the right ballpark.
-If you're new to the game or play casually, ordering a set that is +1 inch in length and 2 degrees upright will be a massive improvement over a standard set.
+The wrist-to-floor measurement and sizing charts are excellent for getting you roughly in the right ballpark.
+If you're new to the game or play casually, a set that is +1 inch in length and 2 degrees upright is a significant improvement over a standard set.

 Final Thoughts

-For a 6’4” golfer, simply buying clubs off the rack is a recipe for bad habits and frustration.
-By taking a simple wrist-to-floor measurement and understanding its relationship with club length and lie angle, you can make an informed equipment choice that will immediately help you stand taller, swing more freely, and find the center of the clubface more often.
+For a 6'4" golfer, buying clubs off the rack leads to bad habits and frustration.
+Understanding how your wrist-to-floor measurement relates to club length and lie angle allows you to make informed equipment choices, helping you stand taller, swing more freely, and frequently find the center of the clubface.

-Once your clubs are properly fitted to your taller frame, the next step is building confidence on the course with smart strategy.
-That’s where I created Caddie AI to act as your personal on-demand golf expert.
-You can get instant advice on club selection for any yardage, ask for a strategy on a tricky-looking tee shot, or even snap a photo of a difficult lie in the rough to get a recommendation on how to play it.
-It’s all about having the correct information - both in your gear and in your decisions - so you can swing with confidence every time.
+Once your clubs are fitted to your taller frame, the next step is to build confidence on the course with smart strategy.
+That’s where Caddie AI comes in as your personal golf expert.
+You can get instant advice on club selection, request strategies for tricky shots, or receive recommendations by snapping a photo of a difficult lie.
+Having the correct information in your gear and decisions enables you to swing with confidence every time.

 Other posts you might like